undead85/gatsby-personal-site/README.md

-# gatsby-personal-site
+## My personal site built with Gatsby JS

-This is a Gatsby project of my personal site
+This is my first adventure into the [JAMstack](https://jamstack.org/) world!